najoungkim/najoungkim.github.io/publications.md

 <b>Najoung Kim</b>, Tal Linzen, and Paul Smolensky. <a target="_blank" href="https://arxiv.org/abs/2212.10769">Uncontrolled Lexical Exposure Leads to Overestimation of Compositional Generalization in Pretrained Models</a>. arXiv.

-Zhaofeng Wu, Linlu Qiu, Alexis Ross, Ekin Akyürek, Boyuan Chen, Bailin Wang, <b>Najoung Kim</b>, Jacob Andreas, and Yoon Kim.<a target="_blank" href="https://arxiv.org/abs/2307.02477">Reasoning or Reciting?
-Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks</a>. arXiv.

 Nitish Joshi, Javier Rando, Abulhair Saparov, <b>Najoung Kim</b>, and He He. <a target="_blank" href="https://arxiv.org/abs/2310.18168">Personas as a Way to Model Truthfulness in Language Models</a>. arXiv.

+### 2024

+<b>Najoung Kim</b> and Paul Smolensky. <a target="_blank" href="https://osf.io/preprints/psyarxiv/v9h8u">Structural Generalization of Modification in Adult Learners of an Artificial Language</a>.
+CogSci 2024.

+Aditya Yedetore and <b>Najoung Kim</b>.
+Semantic Training Signals Promote Hierarchical Syntactic Generalization in Neural Networks.
+NENLP 2024.

+Hayley Ross, Kathryn Davidson, and <b>Najoung Kim</b>.
+When is a fake concert still a concert?
+A study of adjective-noun composition in LLMs.
+NENLP 2024.

+Hayley Ross, <b>Najoung Kim</b>, and Kathryn Davidson. <a target="_blank" href="https://ling.auf.net/lingbuzz/008012">Fake reefs are sometimes reefs and sometimes not, but are always compositional</a>.
+ELM 3.

+Zhaofeng Wu, Linlu Qiu, Alexis Ross, Ekin Akyürek, Boyuan Chen, Bailin Wang, <b>Najoung Kim</b>, Jacob Andreas, and Yoon Kim. <a target="_blank" href="https://arxiv.org/abs/2307.02477">Reasoning or Reciting?
+Exploring the Capabilities and Limitations of Language Models Through Counterfactual Tasks</a>.
+The Annual Conference of the North American Chapter of the Association for Computational Linguistics (NAACL).

 ### 2023